OCA/odoo-community.org/index.md

 Read [about us](01_about.html) and join us by signing up to our [mailing lists](https://launchpad.net/~openerp-community) or check out the [FAQ](04_faq.html) page to become more involved.

 Have a look at [our work](02_projects.html) through our various projects and start using / contributing to them.
+Have a look at our actual members [here](member_list.html).

+## Become a Member

+Read the [bylaws](../05_bylaws.html) and send your membership request by fulfilling and sending [this form](https://docs.google.com/forms/d/1uYhoEga_Lc-kUDobRpNP09L4lTHqya51ZlyZPlh31Eg/viewform).

 ## Last news from Twitter